-As small business owners, especially those in the start-up phase, preparing for a trade show can be a very scary and frustrating time.
+As small business owners, especially those in the start-up phase, preparing for a trade show can be very scary and frustrating.
 What do we take for our trade show display and how do we present it?

 You first need to find out the specifics of the trade show you are registered for or considering exhibiting in.
 If necessary, contact the organizers of the event and get details on the type of visitors that the show attracts and the layout of the area you will have to display your business.